DESIHIGH/desihigh.github.io/_static/teachers_en.md

 ### Curriculums and notebooks
 Our [curriculums](curriculum.html) are designed as a suite of notebooks, each focusing on specific topics or skills.
-You can pick one and follow the noteboooks inside, or you can pick the notebook(s) that you are interested in to tailor the learning experience to your students' needs.
+You can pick one and follow the notebooks inside, or you can pick the notebook(s) that you are interested in to tailor the learning experience to your students' needs.

 Each notebook is self-contained, enabling independent exploration or integration into a broader series.
 With interactive exercises and practical applications, students can engage deeply with the material.

 <span class="icon has-text-info">
   <i class="fas fa-info-circle"></i>
 </span>
-*The solution to the exercises are provided at the bottom of each notebook in a collapsed section.*
+*The solutions to the exercises are provided at the bottom of each notebook in a collapsed section.*

-Each notebook includes an introduction section that outlines the learning objectives, and prerequisites to complete the activities.
+Each notebook includes an introduction section that outlines the learning objectives and the prerequisites to complete the activities.
 **We encourage you to test the exercises** (with or without the solutions) before assigning them to your students, to make sure they are adapted to your students' level and the time you have available.

-Besides each notebook on the curriculum page, you will find a tag indicating the esimated **difficulty level**:
+Besides each notebook on the curriculum page, you will find a tag indicating the estimated **difficulty level**:
 - <span class="tag is-success">Easy</span> Estimated **High school level**: Suitable for beginners with little to no prior experience.
 - <span class="tag is-warning">Medium</span> Estimated **Undergraduate level**: Requires some prior knowledge or experience.
 - <span class="tag is-danger">Hard</span> Estimated **Graduate level**: Designed for those with a strong background in the subject.